 Right?
 And that's like this team that comes in it, their services are going to be needed.
 Your services are effective.
 People think of you when, you know, a job needs to get done.
 Like that is, it's such a, it's such a great position to be in, in a, in any size organization, but especially a large organization or even an organization that's like, you know, growing as fast as like, for example, Roku, right?

-That’s very cool.
-I think we could probably do a whole different podcast episode on what you mentioned about playbooks, but we’ll, we’ll, we’ll leave that later.
+Galen Low: That's very cool.
+I think we could probably do a whole different podcast episode on what you mentioned about playbooks, but we'll, we'll leave that later.

 I think people who are listening going like, 'Yeah, but what about what he said about playbooks?
 I'm really interested in that.' we will return to that conversation.
 I really do like that.

 I thought maybe we could just turn to some of the challenges though, right?
 Yes, I know that the team is well loved and respected.
 You don't even need to market yourselves.
 People come to you.
 You know, you're top of mind for some of these situations that are complex and challenging, but what are some of the most common challenges that you see your team facing when it comes to working with all these various levels of the organization?

 We talked about working with folks from engineering all the way up to the C-suite sometimes together in the same room, like what are some of the challenges that, that come along with that?

 Dharma Mehta: So again, the, since we work on unique problems, challenges are unique in different programs, but yet there are some recurring themes.

 The first challenge is communication.
 It's I've been working on it since last few years and I'm still working on it.
 Being able to communicate the right message to the right audience at the right time and in the right format is, is challenging.
 And this is something yes, you can, you could learn by taking courses and stuff, but it comes through experience and real time situations.
 So that's an important challenge.